itera-sd2201/itera-sd2201.github.io/syllabus.md

 This course website, [csci100.org](https://www.csci100.org), will be your one-stop resource for the syllabus, schedule, lecture videos, and assignment links.
 Additionally, we will be using the following software.

-**Blackboard**
-Your official class grade will be in Blackboard.
-You should already have a Blackboard account.
-Get in touch with your advisor if you can't access the course on Blackboard.

 **Mimir**
 You will get a link to sign up for this tool when we begin class.
 We will use Mimir for editing and turning in assignments.
 Note that Mimir may display a “grade” for you, but the official one is in Blackboard.

-**Discord**
-Discord is a free chat app which we will use for Q&A outside of the classroom.
+**Piazza**
+This term we will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.

+Find our class page at: [https://piazza.com/howard/fall2021/csci100/home](https://piazza.com/howard/fall2021/csci100/home).

 **Zoom**
 In light of the large class size and COVID risks, our weekly lectures and labs will be taught virtually over Zoom.
+You can find the Zoom link for your section at [https://csci100.org/schedule/](https://csci100.org/schedule/).

+**Blackboard**
+Your official class midterm and final grades will be published in Blackboard.
+You should already have a Blackboard account.
+Get in touch with your advisor if you can't access the course on Blackboard.
+Other than occasionally syncing grades to Blackboard, we will not be using Blackboard.

 ### Material Attribution
 We'd like to thank UC Berkeley's [CS10: The Beauty and Joy of Computing](https://cs10.org/fa19/) and [CS61A: Structure and Interpretation of Computer Programs](https://inst.eecs.berkeley.edu/~cs61a/fa15/), from which this course borrows high-level topics and organization.
 Course material will be created by Prof. Alex Krentsel, borrowing from past iterations of this course at Howard taught by GIR instructors.